 Days 3-4: Undulating trekking, following Great Wall over ridges and valleys to small village

 Days 5-6: Along forest tracks and steep, well-preserved sections of Wall to Jinshanlin

 Days 7-8: Trek through spectacular rolling mountains dotted with watch-towers; drive to Beijing

-Days 9-10: Time to explore Beijing; flight home
+Days 9-10: Free day to explore Beijing; flight home

 Longest day 7-8 hours trekking

 Discover Adventure reserves the right to change the route or itinerary for safety reasons should local conditions dictate.

 For details of our extension to see the incredible Terracotta Warriors in Xian (adds 4 extra days) please contact us.

 The cost includes all accommodation as well as all flights and transfers; all meals except for one or two as specified in the itinerary; entrance to the Forbidden City and all other sites visited as part of the itinerary.
 Experienced Discover Adventure leaders and doctor (depending on final group size) are also included, along with a local support crew of local guides, drivers and cooks.